isomerpages/pa-cdcnw-deprecated/_cohesion/July 2022/CDC Vouchers.md

-        <p style="font-family: Arial, serif; font-size: 16px; line-height: 26px; text-align: justify;">Food stall owner, <strong>Mr Chua Lay Sing, 56,</strong> who have been a participating merchant since the start, has no doubts that the digital system would bring greater convenience for him and other business owners.
-He doesn't need to count the physical vouchers or worry about counterfeit vouchers.
-Just a press of a button and a simple scan of QR code, the system collects the right amount, and he receives the payout directly to his bank account within 24 hours.</p>
+        <p style="font-family: Arial, serif; font-size: 16px; line-height: 26px; text-align: justify;">Food stall owner, <strong>Mr Chua Lay Sing, 56,</strong> who have been a participating merchant since the start of the scheme, has no doubts that transacting with customers digitally would bring greater convenience for him and other business owners.
+He doesn't need to count the physical vouchers or worry about misplacing vouchers.
+Just a press of a button and a simple scan of QR code, he receives the correct payout directly to his bank account within 24 hours.</p>

         <p style="font-family: Arial, serif; font-size: 16px; line-height: 26px; text-align: justify;">Initially uncomfortable with the use of technology, pastry store owner, <strong>Mdm Michelle</strong> overcame the challenges and started using digital platforms for the convenience of her customers.
-She even came up with a promotion deal for residents who uses the digital CDC vouchers at her store.</p>
+She even came up with a promotion for residents who used the CDC vouchers at her store.</p>